 - About Us

 The hillside farmland was badly eroded, with much of its life and resources gone.
-Neighbors warned that the land was "done wore out" and speculated he would "never make a go of it."
-But it was all he could afford, and through good stewardship, he managed to raise cattle, tobacco, corn, cereal grains, hogs, chickens, and nine children on that land.
+Neighbors warned that the land was "done wore out" and speculated he would "never make a go of it," and would end up having to "lick the skillet."
+But it was all he could afford, and through good stewardship, he managed to raise up cattle, tobacco, corn, cereal grains, hogs, chickens, and ten children on that land.